How To Lift A Sliding Glass Door

 Take The Sliding Door Panels Out

 Stand on the inside and gently ease the door up and out until you can pop the door out of place, carefully tilt the door and slip it out.
-You will definitely need a helper at this point in the process.
+You will definitely need a helper at this point in the process, and it's very useful to have a glass transport unit to help you reduce damage to the glass and other sensitive materials you will be using.
 You will need to remove any caps, trim or stops that support the sliding panel.

 When all nails, screws and trim are removed, only then is it time to fit the new door.

 To prepare to fit your new door you must get all your tools together and you should read the manufacturer’s instructions.

 The door frame may or may not come assembled - if it has come assembled then you will have an easy job, if not then you will need to assemble the frame according to the instructions whilst remembering that the tract that carries the sliding door should be facing outwards.

 Use a spirit level to check that the frame is straight, place spacer shims to level any gaps.

 Start with the stationary panel first and then the sliding door panel, you should easily spot the stops that will hold the panel in place but do not tighten until both panels are in place.

 Use a waterproof sealant to ward off any water that may get in and double and triple check for cracks, gaps or any holes to make sure your door is totally water-tight and draft-proof.
 Wait until the sealant is dry before using the door, the door should now be secure and safe to use.

 Can I Adjust A Sliding Glass Door Once It Is Fitted?

 Once your door is fitted with screws and sealant it is hard to adjust your door frame, this is why it is so important to get things right the first time - do not rush on any step and make sure you prepare fully.